pyspark-ai/pyspark-ai/docs/dataframe_explanation.md

 DataFrame.ai.explain(cache: bool = True) -> str:
 ```

+This method generates a natural language explanation of the SQL plan of the input Spark DataFrame.
 ## Example
 Given a DataFrame `auto_df` from [Data Ingestion](data_ingestion.md), you can explain a DataFrame with the following code:
 ```python